Mettler-Toledo International (NYSE:MTD) Releases FY 2022 Earnings Guidance

+Mettler-Toledo International (NYSE:MTD) last issued its quarterly earnings results on Thursday, February 10th.
+The medical instruments supplier reported $10.53 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $10.07 by $0.46.
+Mettler-Toledo International had a net margin of 20.85% and a return on equity of 369.24%.
+The company had revenue of $1.04 billion during the quarter, compared to analysts’ expectations of $1.02 billion.
+During the same quarter last year, the company posted $9.26 EPS.
+The firm’s revenue was up 10.6% compared to the same quarter last year.
+On average, sell-side analysts expect that Mettler-Toledo International will post 33.42 earnings per share for the current fiscal year.

-In other Mettler-Toledo International news, insider Gerry Keller sold 259 shares of the firm’s stock in a transaction that occurred on Monday, November 15th.
-The stock was sold at an average price of $1,545.08, for a total value of $400,175.72.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Olivier A. Filliol sold 6,537 shares of Mettler-Toledo International stock in a transaction that occurred on Tuesday, November 16th.
-The shares were sold at an average price of $1,538.49, for a total value of $10,057,109.13.
+In other news, Director Olivier A. Filliol sold 8,930 shares of the firm’s stock in a transaction on Monday, November 29th.
+The shares were sold at an average price of $1,536.29, for a total value of $13,719,069.70.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, insider Gerry Keller sold 259 shares of Mettler-Toledo International stock in a transaction on Monday, November 15th.
+The stock was sold at an average price of $1,545.08, for a total transaction of $400,175.72.
 The disclosure for this sale can be found here.
-Insiders sold 15,726 shares of company stock valued at $24,176,355 in the last three months.
-Insiders own 3.00% of the company’s stock.
+Insiders sold a total of 15,726 shares of company stock worth $24,176,355 over the last 90 days.
+Company insiders own 3.00% of the company’s stock.

-A hedge fund recently raised its stake in Mettler-Toledo International stock.
-Morgan Stanley increased its holdings in shares of Mettler-Toledo International Inc. (NYSE:MTD) by 9.3% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 64,742 shares of the medical instruments supplier’s stock after acquiring an additional 5,515 shares during the quarter.
-Morgan Stanley owned approximately 0.28% of Mettler-Toledo International worth $89,690,000 as of its most recent SEC filing.
-Institutional investors own 92.58% of the company’s stock.
+An institutional investor recently raised its position in Mettler-Toledo International stock.
+Morgan Stanley increased its stake in shares of Mettler-Toledo International Inc. (NYSE:MTD) by 9.3% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 64,742 shares of the medical instruments supplier’s stock after acquiring an additional 5,515 shares during the quarter.
+Morgan Stanley owned about 0.28% of Mettler-Toledo International worth $89,690,000 at the end of the most recent quarter.
+92.58% of the stock is currently owned by hedge funds and other institutional investors.

 Mettler-Toledo International Company Profile